brandonzx3/bbsc/README.md

 # BBSC
-## about bbsc
+## About BBSC

-BBSC (Bradley Bourbonnais Student Central) is an online school organizer and enviroment for students at Bradley Bourbonnais Community High School(BBCHS).
+BBSC (Bradley Bourbonnais Student Central) is an online school organizer and enviroment for students at Bradley Bourbonnais Community High School (BBCHS).

-## development
+## Development

-bbsc will run on port 3000 by default for development. the only file required to launch the app is server.js
+BBSC will run on port 3000 by default for development.
+The only file required to launch the app is server.js

-## contribution
+## Contribution

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.